7661 Beechmont Avenue, Suite 200, Cincinnati, OH 45255

 U.S. and Canadian Markets

-The Standard & Poor’s 500 Index gained 2.35 percent, while the Nasdaq Composite added 2.57 percent.
-The Dow Jones Industrial Average advanced 3.59 percent.
-The Toronto Stock Exchange capped a strong year with a solid Q4, picking up 5.63 percent.1
+The Standard & Poor’s 500 Index advanced 1.37 percent, while the Nasdaq Composite rose 0.95 percent.
+The Dow Jones Industrial Average gained 1.73 percent.
+The Toronto Stock Exchange picked up 0.66 percent.1,2

 quotation mark icon